KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-Upload-your-data-collection-file.md

 - "Providing a step by step demonstration on how to upload data through three-steps data uploading process."
 keypoints:
 - Save your file as XLSX format before upload.
-- Only new traits require trait descriptions.
 - Please make sure you upload your data file to the right project.
+- Only new traits require trait descriptions at this stage.

 ---
 After your data collection spreadsheet file is properly filled, it is time to upload it.